My Son Sanctuary

 The Cham people were forced to abandon My Son Sanctuary after the Cham-Dai Viet War in 1471.
 The site went undiscovered until a French colonist found them and began restoration efforts to reclaim the overgrown complex from the jungle, which had ensnared many of the buildings with thick roots.
 Important excavations by Polish archaeologists revealed much more about the Cham people and their practice of worship at the site.
 My Son became a hiding spot for the Viet Cong during the American War and the site duly received mass bombing, evidence of which is still apparent in its unfilled craters, while the jungle around the main path is declared unsafe due to unexploded landmines.

-Where is My Son Sanctuary?
+2. Where is My Son Sanctuary?

 It is very easy to get from Hoi An to My Son Sanctuary, as the ancient Vietnamese trade port is now connected to the ancient temple complex by a road that cuts through the jungle.
 It takes about one hour to get from Hoi An to My Son Sanctuary by car, and just a little longer by motorbike, making it a popular half-day trip from the romantic coastal destination.
 Historically, My Son Sanctuary was placed close to Indrapura, a major city and one-time capital of the Champa Kingdom, which is now modern-day Da Nang

-What to do at My Son Sanctuary?
+3. What to Do at My Son Sanctuary?

-Despite its long history and UNESCO recognition, English information around My Son Sanctuary is still largely absent, and many independent travellers are left enraptured by the wonders but disappointed by the lack of information about them.
+Despite its long history and UNESCO recognition, English information about My Son Sanctuary is still largely absent, and many independent travellers are left enraptured by the wonders but disappointed by the lack of information about them.
 Going with a guide on a half-day tour is a great option for getting a full account of both My Son Sanctuary’s various religious sites and the Champa civilisation in general.

 1.5 to 2 hours around the ancient complex is enough to explore its remaining buildings.
 You will see the temple towers constructed of red brick, but now showing the scars of time and war in their brown or even blackened current appearance.
 Detailing on the sculptures of Hindu gods remains well preserved and the unknown substance that has held some of the bricks together for 1,500 years still remains a mystery to scientists and archaeologists.